 Multicurrency Payment of Invoices: General Information

-In MYOB Advanced, you can apply payments created in one currency to documents created in another currency, and payments created in the base currency to documents created in a foreign currency.
+In MYOB Acumatica, you can apply payments created in one currency to documents created in another currency, and payments created in the base currency to documents created in a foreign currency.

 Learning Objectives